exoplatform/exo-documentation/docs/Administration.rst

 |image320|

-From there, even without being a member on that space, one can edit the space settings, access, visibility, members, applications and navigation.
+From there, even without being a member of that space, one can edit the space settings, access, visibility, members, applications and navigation.
 See :ref:`Managing space settings <Manage-Space-Settings>` section for more details.